Summer Camp: Fun! Friends! Learning?!

 A typical day at one of these programs might involve four academic classes and four electives, such as photography or mountain biking.
 The classes can be challenging, but low student-teacher ratios, minimal distractions, and behavior-modification programs help ensure a positive experience.
 Afternoons are devoted to outdoor recreation or sports.
 Evenings might feature club activities, such as cooking or karaoke.
 Weekends are spent on field trips and other organized activities.

 Eagle Hill is one of the few schools in the nation to offer summer programs for kids with ADHD.
-Others include the Landmark School in Prides Crossing, Massachusetts, the Parker Academy, a day school in Concord, New Hampshire, and the Oak Creek Ranch School in Sedona, Arizona.
+Others include the Landmark School in Prides Crossing, Massachusetts, and the Parker Academy, a day school in Concord, New Hampshire.

 There’s a third option — one that combines the “regular” sleepaway camp experience with limited academic instruction.
 This can be good for children with mild ADHD (kids with behavioral disorders typically aren’t allowed) who are willing to accept a little help with their study skills.